jcmf/imbroglio/README.md

 * you read a paragraph or three, followed by some multiple-choice style options;

-* you choose an option, get some more text, and so on, until the game ends;
+* you choose an option, revealing some more text, and so on, until you reach an ending;

 * you make choices by clicking on them, or else by typing the letter or number that appears before or within the thing you want to choose,